DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 PipelineVariable

 ```
-Here we are using `Get-Command` against the `Get-Process` cmdlet and enclosing it in parentheses.
+Here we are using `Get-Command` against the `Get-Process` cmdlet and enclosing it in Parenthesis.
 This gives us access to the `parameters` property which also holds a `key` property itself.
 For the next section we are going to dive into subexpressions which can come in pretty handy.

 ### Working with subexpressions